Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 And the moment I exported the final PDF, I knew it had a shelf life of about eight weeks.

 A PDF is a snapshot.
 Compliance is a moving target.
-The two were never going to coexist.
+The two were never meant to coexist.

-While I was finalizing the document, Holly Springs, North Carolina adopted a new non-discrimination ordinance.
+While I was working on the document, Holly Springs, North Carolina adopted a new non-discrimination ordinance.
 Northampton County, Pennsylvania expanded source-of-income coverage.
 The HUD-issued civil penalty maximums got adjusted again for inflation.
 A handful of state legislative sessions moved bills from committee to the floor.

 So I stopped writing one.
 Kind of.